The Samsung Gear S3 is on the way, and thanks to HERE WeGo it promises to be one of the most complete wearables yet.

 “We’re building an IoT device cloud at HERE that will allow us to use and embed our location technology into the smallest of from factors, with the ability to report location from tiny devices.
 The aim is to enable our platform to fit within any device from the smallest of things to wearables, to technology with much higher specs,” Tamer concludes.

-Look out for the impressive HERE WeGo, and you don’t have long to wait – it’ll be heading to the Tizen store for the Samsung Gear S2 and Gear S3
+Look out for the impressive HERE WeGo, and you don’t have long to wait – it’ll be heading to the Tizen store for the Samsung Gear S2 and Gear S3 in October.

 Update: HERE WeGo for Samsung Gear S3 is now available in the Tizen store, thanks for your patience.